Chocolate Chip Cookie Delight

 - In a large bowl, whisk milk and pudding mixes for 2 minutes.
 Spread over cream cheese layer.
 Top with remaining whipped topping.
 Sprinkle with nuts and chocolate curls if desired.

-- Cover and refrigerate for 8 hours or overnight until firm.
+- Cover and refrigerate until firm, 8 hours or overnight.

 Test Kitchen Tips